cardano-foundation/CIPs/CPS-0007/README.md

 6. While it may be useful to draw inspiration from existing real-world systems, it should also be understood that blockchain governance will have an entirely different set of constraints.
 For example, the ADA community does not share one culture or geographic locality.
 Additionally, the decisions being made are not the same kinds of decisions that a world government needs to make.
 7. The uncontrolled hard fork described above is dangerous (from a safety standpoint) and disruptive (from an economic standpoint); it will likely seriously undermine the cohesion of the Cardano community.
 For this reason, it should be considered a tool of absolute last resort.

-## **Questions a Solution Ought Answer**
+### Open Questions

-In this section, based on the goals above, we outline an incomplete set of questions that any proposed solution likely ought to answer:
+Based on the goals above, an incomplete set of questions arises that any proposed solution likely ought to answer:

 1. What are the exact categories of actors considered by the proposed system, and what actions are available to them under what conditions?
 What are the explicit justifications for the additional complexity added by distinguishing each category as a separate category?
 2. How is the weight of each vote determined in the proposed system, and how does it defend against fraud and manipulation?